blahosyl/spicy/README.md

 ##### Community app

-To ease navigation, this app is laid out similarly to the `collection` app: the main page show a list of profiles, and clicking on them leads to the profile detail page.
+To ease navigation, this app is laid out similarly to the `collection` app: the main page shows a list of profiles, and clicking on them leads to the profile detail page.

 ##### Footer